Trump issues Sunday ultimatum for Hamas to accept Gaza plan

 An independent UN commission in September determined that Israel’s actions in Gaza amounted to the crime of genocide, confirming similar reports from human rights observers.

 But the outline does set forth a plan to “redevelop” Gaza into a “deradicalised terror-free zone that does not pose a threat to its neighbours”.
-It also calls on Hamas to “agree to not have any role in the governance of Gaza, directly, indirectly, or in any form”.
+It would also require Hamas to “agree to not have any role in the governance of Gaza, directly, indirectly, or in any form”.

 In exchange, aid will be allowed into Gaza, where famine has been declared for half a million people.
 An Israeli blockade has prevented adequate resources from reaching civilians, heightening the hunger crisis.

 The plan also calls for Hamas to release Israeli captives and the bodies of those who died.
-Israel, in return, will release the 1,170 Gazans who were detained after the start of the war in October 2023, plus 250 people sentenced to life imprisonment.
+Israel, in return, will release the 1,170 Gazans who were detained after the start of the war on October 7, 2023, plus 250 people sentenced to life imprisonment.

-The plan also calls for the establishment of a “Board of Peace”, led by Trump himself and helmed by other heads of state, including former British Prime Minister Tony Blair.
+The plan also calls for the establishment of a “Board of Peace”, led by Trump himself and helmed by other heads of state, including former British Prime Minister Tony Blair, as a temporary governance structure.

+A separate “International Stabilisation Force” would also be put in place to bolster Palestinian police and work with Israeli and Egyptian border agents.

 In Friday’s social media post, Trump repeatedly called the proposal Hamas’s “last chance” to come to the bargaining table.
 He also reiterated warnings that Hamas would face heavy losses should it fail to acquiesce.